Section 377A (Singapore): Public opinion

-In 2018, an Ipsos survey found that 55% of Singapore residents supported retaining Section 377A.
-In 2022, Ipsos made another survey, noting that this figure had dropped to 44%, amid changing attitudes towards same-sex relationships.

 The Ministry of Home Affairs (MHA) was quoted in The Straits Times of 18 September 2007 saying that public feedback on the issue had been "emotional, divided and strongly expressed", with a majority of people calling for Section 377A to be retained.
 The MHA also said that it recognised that "we are generally a conservative society and that we should let the situation evolve".

 On 3 October 2007, an online appeal was launched via the "Repeal 377A" website to gather signatories for an open letter to the Prime Minister calling for the repeal of Section 377A.
 In response, a counter-petition on the website "Keep 377A" was set up to give citizens a channel to voice support for the Government's retention of the law.
 By 1:30 p.m. on 20 October, Keep377A had overtaken Repeal377A by 7,068 to 7,058 signatories.
 As online petitions, both websites suffered the same doubts regarding the credibility of the numbers of their signatories.
 There was no mention of whether technical measures were taken to ensure that multiple-voting by the same person was prevented.

+In 2018, an Ipsos survey found that 55% of Singapore residents supported retaining Section 377A.

 Shortly after the Penal Code review report was released on 9 September 2018, a movement known as Ready4Repeal launched a petition to campaign for Section 377A to be repealed, even though MHA and Ministry of Law said there were no plans to do so.
 The petition attracted 44,650 signatures.
 Ready4Repeal also held a town hall meeting on 30 September 2018, which over 800 people attended.
 In contrast, a petition calling for Section 377A to be kept attracted more than 109,000 signatures after it closed on 24 September 2018.

+In 2022, Ipsos made another survey, noting that this figure had dropped to 44% compared to its 2018 survey, amid changing attitudes towards same-sex relationships.